c4pp4/gentoo-unity7/docs/build_instructions.md

    `emerge -av unity-build-env`

+5. Previous emerge command will install `unity-extra/ehooks` package.
+The package generates emerge command needed to be applied and displays it as a warning message.
+Rebuild affected packages if needed.

-5. Update the whole system:
+6. Update the whole system:

    `emerge -avuDU --with-bdeps=y @world`

-6. Install the Unity7:
+7. Install the Unity7:

    `emerge -av unity-meta`